libsemigroups/libsemigroups_pybind11/docs/source/install.rst

    The full license is in the file LICENSE, distributed with this software.

-.. |libsemigroups-pybind11-version| replace:: 0.1.1
+.. |libsemigroups-pybind11-version| replace:: 0.1.2

 Installation
 ============

-It is currently only possible to install ``libsemigroups_pybind11`` from its sources.
+It is currently only possible to install ``libsemigroups_pybind11`` using conda or from  its sources.
 We plan to add the option of installing with ``pip`` in the future.

 Installing with conda
 ---------------------